0cirius0/writeup/_posts/2020-05-16-obscurity.md

  Used the extracted key with the SuperSecureCrypt.py to decrypt the passwordreminder.txt

- Found the password for the robert user **robert:SecThruObsFTW**
+ Found the password for the robert user.

+ **robert:SecThruObsFTW**

  Got the user.txt

- Inside the robert's home directory a directory BetterSSH was containing a python script BetterSSH.py *sudo -l* shows that we can run this BetterSSH.py with root privileges.
+ Inside the robert's home directory a directory BetterSSH was containing a python script BetterSSH.py
+ ***sudo -l*** shows that we can run this BetterSSH.py with root privileges.
 ```python
 *
 *